Pylons/webtest/docs/index.rst

     >>> resp.mustcontain('<html>')
     >>> assert 'form' in resp

 WebTest can do much more.
-In particular, it can handle :doc:`forms` and :doc:`json`.
+In particular, it can handle :doc:`forms`.

 Contents